How to use a planner as a busy mom.

 Now is the promising time of year.
 The school supplies are in the story, the plans are on paper and not yet proven untenable, and the hope of a workable planner springs eternal.

 We’re fine with putting in the time to set up a planner.
-We’ll buy the planner, fill it out, decorate it with some stickers maybe, and then – hope for the best.
+We’ll buy the notebook, fill it out, decorate it with some stickers maybe, and then – hope for the best.

 What comes next?

-Real life begins and that planner and our real life never really meet.
+Real life begins and our imagined version of our life and our real life never really meet.

-We quit using the planner because we find it doesn’t exactly match up.
+We quit using it because we find it doesn’t exactly match up.
 Our life doesn’t follow our well-laid plans, so we stop planning.
 We stop thinking about it.
 We just fly by the seat of our pants.
 Putting out emergency life fires takes up all our time.

 Maybe we’re committed this time.
 We want to be dedicated to really doing it.
-We want this planner to work.
+We want this one to work this time.
 We want these hours spent setting it up to not go to waste.

 Only to find that we don’t know what to do with that planner when it doesn’t match up to our real life.
-Our day, our week, didn’t go as planned.
+Our day, our week, didn’t go as we predicted.
 Now what?
 Maybe planning is hopeless.

 No matter how hard we try to be realistic, we never do get everything checked off.